 Do you have an aftercare program?

-Our aftercare plan is an important part of our treatment process.
+Our aftercare plan is an important part of our treatment process at our luxury rehab center.
 We are committed to your sobriety for at least the first year following treatment.

 Do you follow the 12-step model?

-We believe in the power, strength and hope of all recovery communities.
-We are not a “12-step only” facility, but we want each patient to understand the 12-step process.
-We encourage patients to explore all possible formats during their stay, and fully embrace one that suits them best.
+We believe in the power, strength, and hope of all recovery communities.
+We are not a “12-step” facility, but we want each patient to understand the 12-step process.
+We encourage patients to explore all possible formats during their stay, including SMART Recovery, and fully embrace one that suits them best.

 What are your visiting hours?

 After the detox phase, regular visits from friends and family are recommended and encouraged.
 Their full support and encouragement will be a source of strength and confidence for the recovering addict.
 They are also part of what we intend to treat.

 Don’t come thinking you are just supporting your loved one—come ready to do some work yourself!
 There is a “guidebook for families in treatment” that will explain much more of the nuances and procedures of families visiting our Malibu rehab center.